Airspace-Encounter-Models/em-overview/README.md

 ## Encounter Model Requirements

 With the exception of the [uncorrelated UAS model](#unmanned-uncorrelated-model), each encounter model of manned aircraft is a Bayesian Network, a representation of a multivariate probability distribution as a directed acyclic graph and trained using aircraft operational data derived from radar or other sensing system flight track data.
-All these models were originally developed by MIT Lincoln Laboratory.
+With the exception of the [unmanned recreational model](unmanned-recreational-model) and [urban air mobility model](urban-air-moblity-model) which were developed in collaboration with Stanford University, all these models were originally developed by MIT Lincoln Laboratory.

 To enable assessment of aviation safety systems such as collision avoidance or detect and avoid systems, these models are designed with the following requirements: